Space weather events pose a risk to technology, infrastructure, electrical systems and, to a limited extent, public health.

 It is possible that a solar storm could produce higher than usual radiation dose rates.
 Increased doses are sometimes measurable at sea level, as the so-called ground level events (GLE).
 Such events are not uncommon, but when an elevated dose rate is measured at ground level the increase at aircraft altitude is more marked.
 Since 1942, when records began, there has averaged about 1 GLE per year, but they are most frequent around solar maximum.
 However, only a few of these would have produced significantly increased dose rates for aircrew and passengers and none would have significantly altered individual’s lifetime risk of cancer.

 There have been few major space weather events since technology was created that could be affected by them, or methods were available to measure their effects.
 Best estimates, based on the kind of event that scientists think might happen once every 200 years, show that radiation doses to people on the ground would be small and roughly the same size dose as holidaying in Cornwall for a week, where background radiation is higher because of levels of naturally occurring radioactive gas radon.
 Even those flying during a major storm would only receive an additional radiation dose equivalent to spending 2 to 3 years in Cornwall.

-Major events are very rare and even these unusual dose levels will not alter the lifetime risk from radiation for individuals by a measureable amount.
+Major events are very rare and even these unusual dose levels will not alter the lifetime risk from radiation for individuals by a measurable amount.

-The Health Protection Agency, now Public Health England (PHE), contributed to an assessment of the potential risks with the Royal Academy of Engineering.
+The Health Protection Agency – later Public Health England (PHE) and now the UK Health Security Agency (UKHSA) – contributed to an assessment of the potential risks with the Royal Academy of Engineering.

 PHE is considering if further work is required on radiation impacts.